ahmadalibaloch/vue-vuex-material-gallery/README.md

 	https://class-component.vuejs.org/, this makes it really easy with TypeScript to rapidly develop Vuex applications vue-property-decorator npm package creates a perfect match with Typescript, It has some useful decorators like Prop and Emit etc axios is used for the REST API calls to Imgur server

+	Some Images or not rendering due to X-Content-Type-Options HTTP response header not set by the server, it instructs browsers to disable content or MIME sniffing.
 </pre>

 ## Project setup